tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

+## Evolving Bulletproofs Protocols

+Interstellar recently introduced the Programmable Constraint Systems for Bulletproofs [[23]], an evolution of [Protocol 3!](#protocol-3---zero-knowledge-proof-for-arithmetic-circuits), extending it to support proving arbitrary statements in zero knowledge using a constraint system, bypassing arithmetic circuits altogether.
+They provide an Application Programmers Interface (API) for building a constraint system directly, without the need to construct arithmetic expressions and then transform them into constraints.
+The Bulletproofs constraint system proofs are then used as building block for a confidential assets protocol called Cloak.

+The constraint system has three kinds of variables:

+- high-level witness variables
+  - known only to the prover, and represent external inputs to the constraint system
+  - In Bulletproofs, these are represented as individual Pedersen commitments to the external variables
+- low-level witness variables
+  - known only to the prover
+  - internal to the constraint system,
+  - representing the inputs and outputs of the multiplication gates
+- instance variables
+  - public parameters, known to both the prover and the verifier
+  - In Bulletproofs there’s no difference between a constraint system with public inputs and a family of constraint systems parameterized by those inputs
+  - internally fold all instance variables into a single constant parameter

 ## Conclusions, Observations, Recommendations

-- Bünz B. et al [[1]] proposed that the switch commitment scheme defined by Ruffing T. et al. [[24]] can be used for Bulletproofs if doubts in the underlying cryptographic hardness (discrete log) assumption arise in future.
+- Bünz B. et al [[1]] proposed that the switch commitment scheme defined by Ruffing T. et al. [[10]] can be used for Bulletproofs if doubts in the underlying cryptographic hardness (discrete log) assumption arise in future.
 The switch commitment scheme allows for a blockchain with proofs that are currently only computationally binding to later switch to a proof system that is perfectly binding and secure against quantum adversaries; this will weaken the perfectly hiding property as a drawback and slow down all proof calculations.
 In their proposal all Pedersen commitments will be replaced with ElGamal Commitments<sup>[def][egc~]</sup> to move from computationally binding to perfectly binding.
 Bünz B. et al [[1]] also gave further ideas about how the ElGamal commitments can possibly be enhanced to improve the hiding property to be statistical or perfect.
 -
 -